inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 prime, 9 is...  uh, 9 is... uh, 9 is an experimental error, 11 is prime, 13
 is prime...
 Wl, it seems at you're ."
-	The ird student to try it was e engineering student, who responded, "Wl, to be honest, actually, I'm not sure of your answer eier.
-Let's see...
+	The ird student to try it was e engineering student, who responded, "Wl, to be honest, actually, I'm not sure of your answer eier.  et's see...
 1 is prime, 3 is prime, 5 is prime, 7 is prime, 9 is... uh, 9 is... wl, if you approximate, 9 is prime, 11 is prime, 13 is prime...
 Wl, it does seem ."
 	Not to be outdone, e computer science student comes along and says "Wl, you two sort've got e  idea, but you'll end up taking too long!
-I've just whipped up a pram to REALLY go and prove it."
+I've just whipped up a pram to REAY go and prove it."
 He goes over to his terminal and runs his pram.
 Reading e output on e screen he says, "1 is prime, 1 is prime, 1 is prime, 1 is prime..."
 Some people say a front-engine car handles best.
-Some people say a rear-engine car handles best.
+Some people say a r-engine car handles best.
 I say a rented car handles best.
 		-- P.J.
 O'Rourke
 After all is said and done, a  of a lot more is said an done.
 The founding faers tried to set up a judicial system where e accused